Certified athletic trainers are key members of health care teams, providing medical

 immersive clinical experience will focus on comprehensive patient-centered care.
 View

-degree requirements, course descriptions and learning outcomes.
+degree requirements and course descriptions and learning outcomes.

 Applying to the Program